-Contingency Planning in Animal Care Facilities: Building Resilience Beyond Compliance
+Contingency Planning in Animal Care Facilities: A Guide to Resilience

-When Hurricane Maria devastated Puerto Rico in 2017, research facilities faced catastrophic losses as backup systems failed and decades of irreplaceable data disappeared.
-This harsh reality underscores a fundamental truth: even the most sophisticated research operations remain vulnerable to unexpected disruptions that can destroy years of scientific progress in a matter of hours.
+When Hurricane Maria devastated Puerto Rico in 2017, research facilities faced catastrophic losses.
+Backup systems failed, and decades of irreplaceable data disappeared.
+This harsh reality underscores a fundamental truth: even the most sophisticated research operations remain vulnerable to unexpected disruptions.
+These disruptions can destroy years of scientific progress in a matter of hours.

-Contingency planning in animal care facilities extends far beyond regulatory compliance—it's about protecting invaluable research investments, ensuring animal welfare standards remain uncompromised, and maintaining the continuity that drives medical breakthroughs.
-While the USDA's Animal Welfare Act mandates comprehensive emergency preparedness protocols, the most forward-thinking facilities understand that true resilience comes from integrating innovative solutions that minimize operational vulnerabilities before disasters strike.
+Contingency planning in animal care facilities goes beyond regulatory compliance.
+It’s about protecting invaluable research investments, ensuring animal welfare standards remain uncompromised, and maintaining the continuity that drives medical breakthroughs.
+While the USDA's Animal Welfare Act mandates comprehensive emergency preparedness protocols, the most forward-thinking facilities understand that true resilience comes from integrating innovative solutions.
+These solutions minimize operational vulnerabilities before disasters strike.

-This guide explores how modern animal care facilities can build robust contingency frameworks that transform potential catastrophes into manageable disruptions, ensuring research continuity while maintaining the highest standards of animal care.
+This guide explores how modern animal care facilities can build robust contingency frameworks.
+We aim to transform potential catastrophes into manageable disruptions, ensuring research continuity while maintaining the highest standards of animal care.

 Table of Contents